Indische Buurt: Redevelopment

 Since the mid-1990s the area has been undergoing rapid gentrification as formerly squatted buildings, as well as former student housing, are being renovated and sold.
 Timorplein is a particular area of focus for the area's urban gentrification, and the square's renewal was completed in 2010 with the opening of a new cultural institution which includes Studio K, housing a theater and restaurant, a new 'Stayokay' hostel, and the IIRE, which includes meeting and conference rooms.
 Another redevelopment project is 'Pompstation', near the Zeeburgerdijk tram stop, a restaurant and cafe located in a former industrial building.

-In addition, one of the neighborhoods's major thoroughfares, the Javastraat, has been transformed into a new Mediterranean-style shopping area which included the repaving of streets and improved bicycle parking.
-In 2010, the Borneohof building was constructed on the Javaplein, which houses a large library of Amsterdam, restaurants like Het Badhuis en de Wilde Zwijnen and the gym Akademia Training.
+In addition, one of the neighborhood's major thoroughfares, the Javastraat, has continued to evolve into a popular shopping and dining destination throughout the 2010s and 2020s, with a growing number of boutique stores, cafés, and international eateries.
+The area surrounding Javaplein has also seen new residential construction, public art installations, and landscaping improvements.

+Since 2014, the nearby Flevopark has been upgraded, with renovations to its historic outdoor swimming pool, the Flevoparkbad, which features a 60-meter pool, a children's pool, and recreational facilities, making it a popular local amenity during summer months.

+Major urban development projects near the Indische Buurt, such as those on Zeeburgereiland and in the Sluisbuurt area, have also influenced the physical character of the neighborhood.
+Zeeburgereiland has been under continuous development since the early 2010s, introducing new housing, schools, and recreational areas.
+The Sluisbuurt, located directly east of the Indische Buurt, is expected to deliver 5,500 homes and several high-rise towers by 2030, contributing to Amsterdam’s strategy of urban densification.